yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-05/facilitator/README.md

 ## Preparation
 * Make sure your own mongo is up and running locally
+* Review the [Student Facing README](../README.md) as it contains the information the students should be retaining.
+It helps to drive your lecture to hit all of those basic points.
 * Helps to install compass as well to show a GUI
 * Have an [mLab](https://mlab.com/) account so that you can show a remote mongo installation/interface
 * Also, an [Atlas](https://www.mongodb.com/cloud/atlas) account to give yet another view of dbs in the cloud.